Frequently Asked Questions

 What is the process and timeline for flower preservation?

-How many flowers do we need to send to create our pieces?
+How many flowers do we need to send?

 Do you accept flowers from outside your local (Huntsville, AL) area?